nikhilbansal97/CoroutineDownloader/README.md

 Download Manager written purely in Kotlin.
 The app uses coroutines and channels to manage the downloading in background and Okio to buffer.

+> 🚧 Contains the basic logic to download the file.
+The app does not use the `DownloadManager` class hence the notifications are broken.
+Feel free to pick it up 😛

 ## Screenshot

 <img align="left" src="images/paused.png">